 What if the Debt Collector Fails to Verify the Debt?

-Failure to verify the debt is a violation of the Fair Debt Collection Practices Act (FDCPA).
+Failure to verify the debt violates the Fair Debt Collection Practices Act (FDCPA).
 If the debt collector who contacted you fails to verify your debt, file a complaint against them with the Consumer Financial Protection Bureau (CFPB).

-If a debt collector fails to verify the debt and still comes after you, trying to collect payment?
-That’s a violation of your rights as a consumer, and they can get in big trouble.
+If a debt collector fails to verify the debt and still comes after you trying to collect payment, that’s a violation of your rights as a consumer, and they can get in big trouble.
+Demand that they desist.
 You can even take legal action against them.

 How to Write a Debt Verification Letter